 The standard 3/8 inch particle board installed with staples and water-soluble glue should be upgraded to at least 5/8 inch thickness.
 If possible, insist on waterproof glue and screws instead of... staples.

 Carpet quality is graded by its weight.
 They use a system of ounces, the higher the ounce weight, the better.
 Standard carpeting in a manufactured home usually has a weight, or rating, of 15 ounces or less.
 If long-lasting carpeting is important to you, you will want at least a 21-ounce carpeting.

 Padding quality is determined by thickness and weight.
 However, instead of using weight measurement in ounces, like carpet, they use pounds.
 Standard manufactured home padding is less than 3/8" foam.
 You probably want at least a five pound 7/16 inch thick padding.

 Choosing the Best Home for You

-Knowing what upgrades to chose can help you buy the best manufactured home for you and your family.
+Knowing what upgrades to choose can help you buy the best-manufactured home for you and your family.
 Keep in mind that aesthetics rarely matter in the long run.
 Those stylish faucets you want will likely be outdated in a few short years.
 Instead, focus on higher construction quality.
 You want a home that will keep your family comfortable for many years and have a strong resale value.
 Both are possible when you take the time to research and make your decisions as an informed consumer.